julia-actions/cache/README.md

 - `cache-scratchspaces` - Whether to cache `~/.julia/scratchspaces/`.
 Defaults to `true`.
 - `cache-log` - Whether to cache `~/.julia/logs/`.
 Defaults to `true`.
 Helps auto-`Pkg.gc()` keep the cache small.
 - `delete-old-caches` - Whether to delete old caches for the given key.
 Defaults to `true`
+- `token` - A github PAT.
+Defaults to `github.token`.
+Requires `repo` scope to enable the deletion of old caches.

 ### Outputs